ACM Multimedia Conference Spotlights Latest Innovations and Scientific Advances

 2016 SIGMM Outstanding Ph.D.
 Thesis Award, to Christoph Kofler

 SIGMM is ACM’s Special Interest Group on Multimedia—the community of researchers and practitioners dedicated to building next-generation technologies and applications around multimedia.
-SIGMM hosts several vibrant premiere conferences including ACM Multimedia, currently in its 24th anniversary (with 600+ participants annually), ICMR on multimedia retrieval, and MMSys on multimedia systems.
+SIGMM hosts several vibrant premiere conferences including ACM Multimedia (with 600+ participants annually), ICMR on multimedia retrieval, and MMSys on multimedia systems.
 The community also takes pride in its publications including the flagship journal ACM TOMCCAP and the affiliated Springer Multimedia Systems Journal (MMSJ).

 ACM, the Association for Computing Machinery, is the world's largest educational and scientific computing society, uniting educators, researchers and professionals to inspire dialogue, share resources and address the field's challenges.
 ACM strengthens the computing profession's collective voice through strong leadership, promotion of the highest standards, and recognition of technical excellence.
 ACM supports the professional growth of its members by providing opportunities for life-long learning, career development, and professional networking.